 - Faevv in Juathuur thinks like a shadow-user.

-- A handful of Dr. Cossack's Robot Masters, lead by Ran, have to figure out how break into Dr. Wily's fortress.
+- A handful of Dr. Cossack's Robot Masters, led by Ran, have to figure out how to break into Dr. Wily's fortress.
 He discusses the various traps and hazards they'll have to navigate; Dive Man blows up the front door and walks in.

 - Hyraxx opens a door.